adamgoucher/my-oredev-2016-sessions/Laravel and AWS/03 - CloudTrail.md

 # CloudTrail

-/Rule/ - Every AWS Region should have CloudTrail enabled
+*Rule* - Every AWS Region should have CloudTrail enabled

 AWS CloudTrail records every API call within your account and can be critical for tracking down security problems.
 Unfortunately it doesn't get turned on by default for a region.
 This script will list every AWS Region and whether or not it is configured or not.